 Why Use a Protective Filter on the Lens?

-Sometimes photographers, having bought a protective filter, immediately put it on the lens and do not take it off.
-This is mistake.
+Sometimes photographers, having bought a protective filter, immediately put it on the lens and not take it off.
+It is a mistake.
 Firstly, the quality of the images decreases: the sharpness drops, a lot of glare appears.
 Secondly, sometimes a light filter installed for a long time simply “sticks” to the lens barrel, and this issue can be resolved only in the service.

 Thanks to it, splashes easily roll off the lenses, fingerprints are removed.
-And in order to leave a scratch on the lens, you either need to do it on purpose, or be extremely careless about the technique.
+And to leave a scratch on the lens, you either need to do it on purpose or be highly careless about the technique.
 If you use the lens carefully and do not carry it without a cap in your purse, mixed with keys, then it is unlikely to need additional protection.

 You may also like to read: Polarizing Filters: An Ultimate Guide for the Beginners.